 Even if it was just harmless taking, Felix still felt immensely responsible for the corruption of his blue-haired friend.
 Mainly because, well, he actually was.

 The voice startled him out of this thoughts.
 He really had to stop getting lost in himself.
+The sea made everything else seem nonexistent at times.

 "Sorry," he offered meekly.
 Somehow he thought this apology would make up for all the ridiculous things Piers was forced to do.